Updated October 2023

 Instead of a sweeping directive like "Death to modifiers", try this:

-Use adjectives judiciously to create specificity and detail for your audience and serve your purpose.
+Use adjectives judiciously to create specificity and detail that serves your audience and your purpose.